AbedElazizShe/LightCompressor/README.md

 **LightCompressor is now available in iOS**, have a look at [LightCompressor_iOS](https://github.com/AbedElazizShe/LightCompressor_iOS).

+# What's new in 0.9.5

+- You can pass [streamableFile] path to get a video output that is optimised to be streamed - moov atom is at the top -.
+Ensure you pass [destPath] as usual too - for now -.

 ## How it works
 When the video file is called to be compressed, the library checks if the user wants to set a min bitrate to avoid compressing low resolution videos.
 This becomes handy if you don’t want the video to be compressed every time it is to be processed to avoid having very bad quality after multiple rounds of compression.
 The minimum is;